fabacab/CTF/2017/BSidesSF/web/Zumbo/README.md

     return flask.render_template_string(template, name='test', counter=counter);
 ```

-In this code, the value of the URL becomes the value of the `page` variable, so let's manually trace what this code does with `page`.
+In this code, the value of the URL first becomes the value of the `page` variable.
+Let's manually trace what this code does with the `page` variable:

-1. First, `page` is checked against the value `'favicon.ico'`.
-If it is equal to that string (i.e., if the URL we entered was `http://zumbo-8ac445b1.ctf.bsidessf.net/favicon.ico`), then we would `return` from the function, terminating execution.
+1. First, `page` is checked against the literal value `'favicon.ico'`.
+If the variable is equal to that string (i.e., if the URL we entered was `http://zumbo-8ac445b1.ctf.bsidessf.net/favicon.ico`), then we would `return` from the function, terminating execution.
 That's a dead-end for us.
 Let's move on.
 1. The next line that uses the `page` variable is inside the `try` block.
-In this case, we `open()` a file given by the URL, `read()` its contents, and assign the contents of the file to the `template` variable.
+In this case, the program will `open()` a file whose name is given by the URL, `read()` that file's contents, and assign the contents of that file to the `template` variable.
+This means we now have two variables to consider: `page` and `template`.
 Let's follow this code path more closely:
     1. The next line where `template` is used in this code path is the second to last one, where the now-familiar HTML comment is being appended to a new line: `template += "\n<!-- page: %s, src: %s -->\n" % (page, __file__)`.

-(This line also makes use of the `page` variable, revealing [an XSS attack](https://en.wikipedia.org/wiki/Cross-site_scripting), but this is unhelpful to us because XSS attacks are executing on the client, in our Web browser, and we are trying to achieve *remote* code execution, on the server.)
+      > :bulb: Careful readers will notice that this line also makes use of the `page` variable.
+The raw, unfiltered contents of `page` are inserted directly into an HTML comment, resulting in an [XSS attack](https://en.wikipedia.org/wiki/Cross-site_scripting).
+While potentially useful for other reasons, this does not help us pursue the third flag because XSS attacks are executed *locally*, in the client's Web browser, and we are trying to achieve *remote* code execution, in the server itself.

       Moving on…

     1. …the last line in the function uses `template` again, this time passing it to [Flask's `render_template_string()` method](http://flask.pocoo.org/docs/0.12/api/#flask.render_template_string).
-This tells us that if we can control the contents of the `template` variable, we can get Flask to render whatever we want.
-This is useful because Flask's renderer is a templating language called [Jinja](http://jinja.pocoo.org/), and [one of the features of Jinja templates is the ability to execute at least some Python code](http://jinja.pocoo.org/docs/2.9/templates/#list-of-global-functions).
-Unfortunately, in this code execution path we have no control over the contents of `template`, because its contents were read from a file on disk in step 2, so this is another dead-end.
+This means that if we can control the contents of the `template` variable, we can feed Flask whatever templating code we want.
+This is useful because Flask's templating engine is called [Jinja](http://jinja.pocoo.org/), and [one of the features of Jinja templates is the ability to execute at least some Python code](http://jinja.pocoo.org/docs/2.9/templates/#list-of-global-functions).
+Unfortunately, in this code execution path we have no control over the contents of `template` because its contents were read from a file on disk in step 2, making this another dead-end.

+Since the above code path does not lead to remote code execution, we next have to explore an alternate code path.

-Back in step 2, the `page` variable instructs the code which file to try to `open()`.
-This is nested inside a `try` block to make sure that if the `open()` call fails for some reason, the program can handle the error.
-Since the `page` variable is controlled by *us* (it is user-supplied input), we can force the `open()` call to fail by supplying a URL of a file that we know does not exist.
-We've already encountered URLs like this in the very first part of the challenge, when we were greeted with a message like "No such file or directory."
+Back in step 2, the `page` variable instructs the code which file to `try` to `open()`.
+The purpose of nesting this inside a `try` block is to make sure that if the `open()` call fails, the program can handle the error.
+Since the `page` variable is controlled by *us* (i.e., it is equal to the URL we enter, so it is "user-supplied input"), we can *force* the `open()` call to fail by supplying a URL that we know will refer to a file that does not exist.
+We've already encountered URLs like this in the very first part of the challenge when we were greeted with a message like "No such file or directory."

-Let's now explore that code path, and see what happens when we send a URL to a non-existent path.
-Let's try using `blahblahblah` as the `page` variable (by loading the address `http://zumbo-8ac445b1.ctf.bsidessf.net/blahlbahlbah`).
+Let's now explore that code path, and read what the code does when we access a URL referring to a file that doesn't exist.
+We'll use `blahblahblah` as the `page` variable (by loading the address `http://zumbo-8ac445b1.ctf.bsidessf.net/blahlbahlbah`) just for the sake of illustration.

-1. Once again, we supply a URL.
-This becomes the `page` variable in the code.
+1. Once again, the code starts by saving the contents of the URL into the `page` variable.
-1. We know that we must *not* supply a URL of `favicon.ico`, because if we did the first line of the program would `return`, and execution would end.
+1. We know that we must *not* supply a URL of `favicon.ico`, because if we did the first line of the function would `return`, and execution would end.
 Since `blahblahlblah` does not equal `favicon.ico`, we continue executing.
 1. Next, the code will `try` to `open()` the file called `blahblahblah`.
 This will *fail*, because no such file exists.
 1. At this point the code exits the `try` block and jumps to the `except` block, setting the variable `e` to the Python error (which [Python calls an "exception"](https://wiki.python.org/moin/HandlingExceptions)).
 The interesting variable to us is now called `e`, not `page`.
-1. The very next line uses the `e` variable by passing it through [the `str()` function](https://docs.python.org/2/library/functions.html#str).
-This function simply turns the error into a plain-text string.
+1. The very next line uses the `e` variable by passing it through [Python's built-in `str()` function](https://docs.python.org/2/library/functions.html#str).
+This function simply turns the error into a plain text string.
 That string is then set to the `template` variable.
-This means if we can control the error, and we *can* control the error because the error is defined by the URL, which is something *we* provide to the program, then we can control the *template* that's rendered, like we saw earlier.
+This means if we can control the error&mdash;and we *can* control the error because the error is defined by the URL, which is something *we* provide to the program&mdash;then we can control the contents of the `template` variable.
+1. On the next line, the familiar HTML comment is appended to the `template` variable, but the variable is otherwise unchanged.
+1. Finally, the string stored in `template` (which we can control through the URL) is passed to Flask's `render_template_string()` method as before.

 So that's our code path.
-The challenge now is how to write a URL that will meet the following criteria:
+By supplying a specially-crafted URL, we can write our own Jinja templating code.
+This attack vector is called a [server-side template injection (SSTI) attack](http://blog.portswigger.net/2015/08/server-side-template-injection.html), which may ultimately give us the RCE we need.
+The challenge now is how to write a URL that will meet *all* of the following criteria:

-* The URL must not be a file that exists, or the string `favicon.ico`.
+* The URL must not be a file that exists.
+* The URL must not be the string `favicon.ico`.
 * The URL must be interpreted by the Jinja templating engine as executable Python code.

 The Jinja documentation isn't quite so plainly worded about how to do this, but they do provide the information we need right near the top in [their *Synopsis* section](http://jinja.pocoo.org/docs/2.9/templates/#synopsis):